zack-bitcoin/amoveo/docs/white_paper.md

 ## light nodes and sharding
 * light nodes don't download blocks, they only download small headers, and small proofs of the blockchain state.
 * each block includes all the proof needed to verify it.
-So, blocks can be processed in any order.
+So, light nodes can verify blocks in any order.
 * light nodes can mine, which is important for sharding.
-* in bitcoin the computational requirement for trust-free access to the blockchain is O((number of blocks) * (transactions per block ~= 2000) * (size of a average tx ~= 1 kb)).
+* in bitcoin the bandwidth requirement for trust-free access to the blockchain is O((number of blocks) * (transactions per block ~= 2000) * (size of a average tx ~= 1 kb)).
 This is so expensive that most people cannot afford to run a secure bitcoin node.
 Or alternatively, you can pay a server to scan the entire UTXO set every time you want to check your balance, but this is too expensive as well, no one even made a server like this yet.
 * In amoveo the computational requirement for trust-free access to the blockchain is O((number of blocks) * (size of average header ~= 200 bytes)).
 So, per block, Amoveo will be able to sync about 10 000 times faster than bitcoin.
-* Amove can operate without any full nodes.
+* Amoveo can operate without any full nodes.
-* each light node can verify as few or as many of the blocks as it wants, and in any order.
 * scalability- parallel block computation.
 Since miners don't have to store any of the consensus state, the blockchain would still be functional under these conditions: it takes more than 10 minutes for a miner to verify a block.
 The blocktime is 10 minutes.
-Compare with bitcoin or ethereum, where the time to verify a block needs to be significantly less than the blocktime to maintain security.
+Compare with bitcoin or ethereum, where security depends on the fact that the time to verify a block is significantly less than the blocktime.
 Ethereum tried to solve this problem with GHOST, but GHOST is only a small improvement, and it comes at the large cost of inflating ETH to pay for uncle blocks.
-This means that Amoveo can do much more computation per block.
+Amoveo can do much more computation per block.

 ## Chalang Smart contract VM